hyecheol123/ZeroCho-React-WebGames/README.md

 **What I added/modified**

 - Setup React Development Environment (Use Babel and Webpack)
+  - Use ESLint and Prettier for code styling
 - Display correct answers if wrong
 - Design for both mobile and desktop site